Moving averages are a fantastic tool for trend follower strategies, but what is the best EMA for 1-hour chart?

 The best Ema for 1 hour chart for forex

-The Exponential Moving Average gives more weight to the latest prices; for this reason, it is much more reactive than a simple moving average.
+The Exponential Moving Average gives more weight to the latest prices; thus, it is much more reactive than a simple moving average.

 The shorter the moving average period, the more the indicator will move nervously and stay close to prices.